TomNisbet/nqsap/docs/_docs/10-home.md

 The current project is trying to implement as much of the 6502 as possible using the 7x2 breadboard layout of the Ben Eater SAP-1.
 A majority of the 6502 instruction set is already in place.
 Two features that are not present and are unlikely to be implemented are decimal mode and interrupts.

+The next iteration of this project is the [NQSAP-PCB TTL computer](https://tomnisbet.github.io/nqsap-pcb/) - a modular PCB version of the NQSAP with new enhancements.